List of Hajime no Ippo characters: Foreign boxers

 The former OPBF Interim Featherweight Champion who holds a victory over the Philippines Featherweight national champion and fellow countryman, Malcolm Gedoh.
 He is the son of Randy "Racoon" Boy, the boxer that forced Miyata Ichiro's father to retire from boxing.
 Because of this, Miyata decided to break his promise to Ippo by turning down their promised match in order to fight Randy Boy Jr. Like his father, Boy Jr. is a "Switch Hitter", an ambidextrous boxer who can smoothly switch stances from orthodox to southpaw during a match.
 His style has also given him the ring name "Asura" because of his ability to "go" and "see" anywhere in the ring.
 His switching is said nullify outboxers and counter punchers, because it creates a "static" that disrupts the rhythm and timing of outboxers.
-He's aiming to defeat Ricardo Martinez to become World Champion.
+He is aiming to defeat Ricardo Martinez to become World Champion.
 It is revealed before his fight with Ichiro Miyata that his father died of brain damage he sustained after the fight with Miyata's father when he continued to box in a world title bout.
 He was beaten by Miyata after an intense fight which angered his manager to the point of nullifying their contract.